 - 1. Encounter Data.
 For detailed descriptions of the encounter data quality measures below, see ODM Methods for the MyCare Ohio Encounter Data Quality Measures.
-The MCOP's encounter data submissions will be assessed for completeness and accuracy per Section 2 of the Three-Way Contract between MCOP, Centers for Medicare and Medicaid Services (CMS) and ODM (Three-Way).
+The MCOP's encounter data submissions will be assessed for completeness and accuracy per Section 2 of the Three-Way.
 The MCOP is responsible for collecting information from providers and reporting the data to ODM in accordance with program requirements established in Appendix C. Failure to do so jeopardizes the MCOP's ability to demonstrate compliance with other performance standards. - a.
 Encounter Data Completeness. - i.
-Encounter Data Volume. - 1.
-Measure.
+Encounter Data Volume. - Measure.
 The volume measure for each service category, as listed in the tables below, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM). - 2.
 Report Period.
-The report periods for State Fiscal Year (SFY) 2018 through SFY 2019 contract periods are listed in Table 1 below.
-Only the standards for Medicaid services, as shown in Table 2 below, will be used to assess compliance for this contract cycle.
+The report periods for SFY 2020 contract periods are listed in Table 1 below.
+Only the standards for Medicaid services, as shown in Table 2 below, will be used to assess compliance beginning measurement period Qtr 3: 2018.
+The previous measurement periods are for informational purposes only.
 Standards for Medicare services as shown in Table 3 will be used for informational purposes only.
-The measure methodology has been revised to better align with Milliman's Cost Report category of service methodology.
+The measure methodology has been revised to better align with Cost Report category of service methodology.